 Finding accommodation in Brisbane

-Rent for accommodation in Brisbane is payable monthly and is typically payable at the end of each month to the real estate agent or landlord.
-Utility bills are usually not included in the rental price and are the responsibility of the tenant to pay.
+Rent for accommodation in Brisbane is payable monthly or fortnightly, and rental listings may list the per-week price rather than the per-month price, so expats should be sure to double-check if a particular figure seems too good to be true.
+Utility bills are usually not included in the rental price and are the responsibility of the tenant.